• Home

 How do I store these NYC Black and White Cookies?

-Storing: Once the icing has hardened, store the cookies in an airtight container at room temperature or in the fridge for up to 2 days.
+Storing: Once the icing has hardened, store the cookies in an airtight container (in a single layer) at room temperature for up to 2 days.

 • New York Crumb Cake siting in a pyramid dusted in powdered sugar.